phowdecayed/hacktiv8-laravel-final-be/docs/transactions.md

 {
     "message": "The given data was invalid.",
     "errors": {
-        "quantity": [
+        "status": [
-            "The quantity must be at least 1."
+            "The status field is required."
         ],
         "status": [
             "The selected status is invalid."